VirtualWatershed/virtualwatershed.github.io/source/index.rst

 The virtual watershed platform has been built of various `"cyberinfrastructure"
 <http://www.nsf.gov/div/index.jsp?div=ACI>`_
-resources including a robust data management platform, the VW Data Engine (VWDE), a web service that converts properly formatted CSV data to NetCDF data, web services that run hydrological models, and cutting-edge 3D immersive visualization environments.
+resources.
+At the backbone of these resources is a robust data management platform, which we'll call the VW Data Engine (VWDE).
+Using the VWDE as a powerful provider of data (web) services, we are also building add-on web services that run hydrological models, and cutting-edge 3D immersive visualization environments.
 The "adaptors" are the glue that holds this together in a single framework.
 This Python API mainly provides adaptors for interacting with various facets of the virtual watershed.

-There are adaptors for getting data into the data engine, adaptors that check which models the NetCDF files output from grid making are compatible with, convert model output back to our common format, NetCDF, and create metadata so that all this data can be (re)discovered later using the data engine's API.
+There are adaptors for getting data into the data engine, adaptors that check which models the NetCDF files output from grid making are compatible with, adaptors that convert model output back to our common format, NetCDF, and create metadata so that all this data can be (re)discovered later using the data engine's API.
 We deliver this complete package through a web app, which can be thought of as the human adaptor, though that is contained in the `vwplatform <https://github.com/mtpain/vwplatform>`_.

-To get started, continue reading this quickstart guide.
+To get started interacting with the VWDE through the Python adaptor API, continue reading this quickstart guide.
 It will guide you through a series of commands that you can use right now in a Python shell.
 IPython is a really handy shell and is recommended in general and for this tutorial guide.